History of Cameras in Courts

 - The cameras in the courtroom pilot program concluded on December 31, 1994.

 - At its March 1996 session, the Judicial Conference authorized each court of appeals to decide for itself whether to permit the taking of photographs and radio and television coverage of appellate arguments, subject to any restrictions in statutes, national and local rules, and such guidelines as the Judicial Conference may adopt.
 The September 1990 Judicial Conference policy was amended to delete the provision that allowed for camera coverage during a pilot program, and add a provision authorizing the use of cameras "for the photographing, recording, or broadcasting of appellate arguments."
-Subsequently, the Second and Ninth Circuit Courts of Appeals adopted rules and guidelines to allow camera coverage.
+Subsequently, the Second (1996), the Third (2017), and the Ninth Circuit (1996) Courts of Appeals adopted rules and guidelines to allow camera coverage.

 - At its March 1996 session, the Judicial Conference voted to strongly urge each circuit judicial council to adopt pursuant to 28 U.S.C. §332(d)(1) an order reflecting the Conference's September 1994 decision not to permit the taking of photographs and radio and television coverage of proceedings in U.S. district courts.
 The Conference also voted to strongly urge circuit judicial councils to abrogate any local rules of court that conflict with this decision, pursuant to 28 U.S.C. §2071(c)(1).